junchen14/Multi-Modal-Transformer/README.md

  > The code of TimeSformer is open sourced.
 They can be found  [here](video-transformer.md)

  > The code of SwinTransformer is open sourced.
 They can be found  [here](image-transformer.md)

- > The code of VisualGPT is open sourced.
-They can be found  [here](image-language-transformer.md)